haroonabbasi/PortScout/README.md

 ## 🛠️ Building the Desktop App

-You can package PortScout into a single portable `.exe` file that contains both the backend and frontend.
+You can package PortRegistry into a single portable `.exe` file that contains both the backend and frontend.

 1.  **Build Frontend & Backend**:
     Run the provided PowerShell script (Windows):